flanksource/canary-checker/README.md

 | checkIntegrity | whether to check integrity for the specified repo | bool | No |
 | caCert | path to ca-root crt in case of self-signed certificates is used | string | No |

-### Jmeter - Run the supplied JMX test plan against the specified host
+### JMeter: Run the supplied JMX test plan against the specified host

-This check will execute the jmeter cli to execute the JMX test plan on the specified host.
+This check will execute the JMeter CLI to execute the JMX test plan on the specified host.

-> **Note:** JMeter is a memory hungry Java application and you will likely need to increase the default memory limit from 512Mi to 1-2Gi or higher depending on the complexity, count, and frequency of jmeter tests
+> **Note:** JMeter is a memory-hungry Java application.
+You will likely need to increase the default memory limit from 512Mi to 1–2Gi or higher depending on the complexity, count, and frequency of JMeter tests.

 ```yaml
 jmeter: